verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 }
 ```

-A Dockerfile is used to package the completed application's JAR into a Docker image.
+A `Dockerfile` is used to package the completed application's JAR into a Docker image.
 Below is a portion of the Dockerfile.
-The Verrazzano examples contain the complete [Dockerfile](https://github.com/verrazzano/examples/blob/master/hello-helidon/helidon-app-greet-v1/Dockerfile).
+The Verrazzano examples repository contains the complete [Dockerfile](https://github.com/verrazzano/examples/blob/master/hello-helidon/helidon-app-greet-v1/Dockerfile).
 Note that the Docker container will expose a single port 8080.

 ```dockerfile